White House's Kudlow says U.S.-China talks making progress, could extend

-Kudlow, speaking to reporters at an event organized by the Christian Science Monitor, said China had recognized problems for the first time during the talks that the United States has raised for years.
+Kudlow, speaking to reporters on Wednesday at an event organised by the Christian Science Monitor, said China had recognised problems for the first time during the talks that the United States has raised for years.

-Negotiations are continuing in Washington on Wednesday after meetings last week in Beijing, spearheaded by U.S. Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin.
+Negotiations continued in Washington on Wednesday after meetings last week in Beijing, spearheaded by U.S. Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin.

+President Donald Trump will meet Vice Premier Liu He, who is leading the Chinese side in the talks, in the Oval Office at 4:30 p.m.
+(2030 GMT) on Thursday, the White House said.

+A date for a meeting between Trump and Chinese President Xi Jinping could be announced as early as Thursday, Bloomberg and the Wall Street Journal reported, citing unidentified sources, which would signal that a deal could be close.
+But the WSJ, citing an administration official, said discussions remained fluid and those plans could change.

+The deadline was reported earlier by Bloomberg, but Trump administration officials previously said that a six-year timeline for purchases exceeding $1 trillion had been under discussion.

+A final number for the amount of purchases has not been settled, the person said.

-Kudlow said Chinese vice premier Liu He and his team would remain in Washington for three days and possibly longer.
+Kudlow said Liu and his team would remain in Washington for three days and possibly longer.

 "We're covering issues that have never really been covered before, including enforcement," Kudlow said, listing U.S. accusations that Beijing engages in intellectual property theft, forced transfer of technology from U.S. companies doing business in China, cyber hacking, tariffs and non-tariff barriers for commodity trading.